 Snippets

-Every coder needs their own secret repo of snippets and a fast way to drop them into the code.
+Every selfrespecting 1000x coder needs their own secret repo of snippets and a fast way to drop them into the code.

 Neocomplete

 Neocomplete is a nice plugin to use handy snippets in Vim.
 The usage is pretty simple.
-You expand the snippet with c+k, hit tab for next field in the snippet until finished.
+You expand the snippet with c + k, hit tab for the next field in the snippet until finished.

-You need CTAGS installed for this trick.
+You need CTAGS installed on your system for this trick.
 With CTAGS and a bit of hackery you can easily jump from a html DIVs class name to the CSS or SCSS definition of that class.
-For similar jumping around from function and function definition JavaScript you should probably use Tern.
+For similar jumping around from function and function definition JavaScript you could use Tern.

-First, you need to add some config to your CTAGS configuration located at ~/.ctags
+2. You need to add some configs to your CTAGS configuration located at ~/.ctags.

 --langdef=css --langmap=css:.css --regex-css=/^[ \t]*\.([A-Za-z0-9_-]+)/.\1/c,class,classes/ --regex-css=/^[ \t]*#([A-Za-z0-9_-]+)/#\1/i,id,ids/ --regex-css=/^[ \t]*(([A-Za-z0-9_-]+[ \t\n,]+)+)\{/\1/t,tag,tags/ --regex-css=/^[ \t]*@media\s+([A-Za-z0-9_-]+)/\1/m,media,medias/